 ETEC 451 (9) Internship in Educational Technology.
-A well planned exercise of supervised, on the field,

-A well planned exercise of supervised, on the field, concentrated experiences.
+A well planned exercise of supervised, on the field concentrated experiences.
 Location for internship may include business, industry, banks, hospitals, agencies, and other appropriate entities.

 ETEC 496 (3) Special Topics in Educational Technology.